*Note: This post was updated as of February 22, 2021 to include information about the mandatory hotel quarantine requirement.

 So this means that you must or isolate yourself for 14 days as soon as you enter Canada.
 This applies to people with or without COVID-19 symptoms.
 And isolating yourself is necessary to:

-- Limit the spread of COVID-19
+- Limit the spread of COVID-19 and its variants

 - Protect vulnerable people (people over the age of 60, with pre-existing health conditions, or weak immune systems)